-Web Christman opened Geno’s Empty Foxhole on Christmas Day 1970 in the basement of the parish hall of St. Mary’s Church, Hamilton Village, on the campus of the University of Pennsylvania.
+Web Christman opened Geno’s Empty Foxhole on Christmas Day 1970 in the lower level of the parish hall of St. Mary’s Church, Hamilton Village, on the campus of the University of Pennsylvania.
 The name came from the title of an Ornette Coleman album.

-The small space played host to the Arkestra, Rufus Harley, Charles Mingus, Rahsaan Roland Kirk, Cecil Taylor, the Art Ensemble of Chicago, among others.
+The small space played host to Sun Ra and his Arkestra, Rufus Harley, Charles Mingus, Rahsaan Roland Kirk, Cecil Taylor, the Art Ensemble of Chicago, among others.

 Larry Robin, director of Moonstone Arts Center, shared that he took his now-wife Sandy here on their first date.
 It was Christmas 1976; Betty Carter was performing.